Report an unmanaged vehicle

 Council can only investigate vehicles that meet the unmanaged vehicle criteria.

-An unmanaged vehicle is any vehicle left on a road or road-related area, such as a footpath, dividing strip or bike path, and is considered unmanaged if it’s:
+An unmanaged vehicle is any vehicle left on a road or road-related area, such as a footpath, dividing strip or bike path, or in a park.
+It is considered unmanaged if it’s any of the following:

 - not registered